-- the prohibition of Company personnel, including the NEOs, from engaging in any short-term trading, speculative securities transactions, engaging in short sales, and buying or selling put options, call options or other derivative securities; - holding an annual say-on-pay advisory vote; - aligning our executive pay with performance, including by awarding performance based equity awards; - · maintaining clawback provisions in our Long-Term Incentive Program; and - our policy of not having any change-in-control payments or excise tax gross-ups.
+- the prohibition of Company personnel, including the NEOs, from engaging in any short-term trading, speculative securities transactions, engaging in short sales, and buying or selling put options, call options or other derivative securities; - holding an annual say on pay advisory vote; - aligning our executive pay with performance, including by awarding performance based equity awards; and - our policy of not having any change-in-control payments or excise tax gross-ups.

 Following the end of each fiscal year, the Compensation Committee conducts a review of all components of the Company's compensation program.
 In conducting its review, the Compensation Committee reviews information related to each NEO's individual performance, total compensation, each of the components of compensation, and the Company's performance.
-Our compensation principles and objectives did not significantly change in 2020.
+Our compensation principles and objectives did not significantly change in 2019.